varnish/libvmod-digest/README.rst

         String
 Description
         Returns the base64-encoded version of the hex encoded input-string.
 The input-string can start with an optional 0x.
-Input is hex-decoded and the encoding is identical to base64, base64url, and base64url_nopad.
+Input is hex-decoded into binary and the encoding is identical to base64, base64url, and base64url_nopad.
 Example
         ::